nishanthmarer/nishanthmarer.github.io/_pages/about.md

 I am currently a Research Assistant in the [Embedded System Laboratory](https://www.nuesl.org/) at Northeastern University, working under the guidance of Prof. Gunar Schirner.
 I hold a Master of Science in Electrical and Computer Engineering from Northeastern University, where my thesis focused on real-world deployable radio-frequency machine learning for modulation recognition.

-My research centers on assessing vision models stability on analog processors through digital twin development and improving automatic modulation recognition systems.
-This work includes optimizing algorithms for realistic deployment scenarios and implementing high-performance inference solutions on embedded platforms like NVIDIA Jetson Orin.
+## Areas of Expertise
+* **Digital Twin Development** for analog processors to assess ML model stability
+* **Deep Learning** frameworks including PyTorch and TensorFlow with distributed training pipelines
+* **Edge Device Optimization** for high-performance inference on embedded platforms
+* **Algorithm Design** for communications systems and terrain-augmented channel models
+* **Software Engineering** with experience in C/C++, Python, and design pattern methodologies

-My research contributions have led to publications in respected venues including Proceedings of SPIE and MDPI IoT, where I've co-authored papers on terrain-augmented channel models and transformer-based approaches for communication systems.

-Prior to my academic research, I worked as a Senior Software Engineer at Siemens in Bengaluru, where I filed a patent and invention disclosure for an algorithm to optimize numerical solvers' performance.
-During my time at Siemens, I mentored interns and contributed to projects that earned recognition, including five STAR Performer awards.
+My work has been published in respected venues including Proceedings of SPIE and MDPI IoT as a co-author on papers addressing terrain-augmented channel models and transformer-based approaches for communication systems.
+Prior to my academic research, I worked as a Senior Software Engineer at Siemens, where I filed a patent for an algorithm to optimize numerical solvers and mentored interns.

-I am well-positioned to bring my expertise in deep learning, software engineering, and embedded systems optimization to innovative technical environments.
-My background combines research excellence with practical implementation skills, offering a valuable perspective on translating advanced concepts into effective solutions.
-I am currently open to new opportunities where I can apply my technical expertise to solve challenging problems in industry.
+I bring a unique blend of research expertise and practical implementation ability to technical challenges.
+My background combines academic research with software engineering experience, offering a valuable perspective on translating advanced concepts into effective solutions.

+I am currently open to new opportunities to apply my expertise in machine learning and embedded systems in innovative industry settings.
+Feel free to reach out to me via email or LinkedIn.